borntofrappe/gabriele-saves/Lua.md

 print("Hello there")
 ```

-Or a series of statements and expressions.
+Or a series of statements and function definitions.

 ```lua
 function factorial(n)